 Who attends MGR?

-Students, house staff and faculty typically attend MGR.
+Faculty, house staff, and medical students are welcome to attend and/or virtually watch MGR.
+(Guests, non-medical professionals, and industry representatives sometimes also attend.)
 Please keep your audience in mind.
 Aim to present what someone needs to know to pass the boards and to take care of a patient.
 You should limit the presentation of basic science data, if it lacks significant relevance to the clinical topic.
-Guests, non-medical professionals and industry representatives may also attend.

 What is the time limit for MGR presentations?

-Please limit your talk to 45 minutes to allow for questions and discussion at the end.
+Please limit your prepared presentation to 45 minutes (40-45 minutes if by Zoom) to allow for questions and discussion.

 Is MGR live streamed and recorded?